Keyboard layout: JCUKEN (Latin)

-The JCUKEN layout was used in the USSR for all computers (both domestically produced and imported such as Japan-made MSX-compatible systems) except IBM-compatible ES PEVM due to its phonetic compatibility with Russian ЙЦУКЕН layout (see right).
-The layout has the advantage of having punctuation marks on Latin and Cyrillic layouts mapped on the same keys.
+The JCUKEN layout was used in the USSR for all 8-bit computers (both domestically produced and imported such as Japan-made MSX-compatible systems) due to its technical simplicity when used in conjunction with KOI-7 encoding.
+The punctuations and non-letter symbols are bit-paired, with symbols not being overridden in KOI-7 on the same keys for both Latin and Cyrillic mode.